GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

-# ProjetR
+# GradDesc

-The purpose of the ProjetR package is to make a binary logistic regression with the use of the stochastic gradient descent algorithm.
+This is a user manual of using the R package GradDesc.
+The purpose of the GradDesc package is to make a binary logistic regression with the use of the stochastic gradient descent algorithm.
+It works on every dataset but the exploratory variables have to be quantitative and the target variable has to be binary.
-Next is a demonstration of how to use the R package.
+In this demonstration, we are going to use two differents datasets : “breast_cancer” and "default_of_credit_card_clients" from UCI dataset to see how the algorithm behaves by exploiting the capacities of multicore processors.

 Installing the package and access to the library
 ----------------------